CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 In this final version of the magic elevator, two elevator riders will take the role of magicians.
 First, the magicians go through a training mode.
 The UI asks each magician to train her or his own spell to summon the elevator up or down—the spells that summon the elevator are a combination of wand gestures and corresponding voice incantations.
 After the training has ended, it is time to put the magicans to the test.
 Both magicians have to agree on the direction in which they want the elevator to go.
 Accordingly, both magicians cast the spells they recordied earlier.
 Only two agreeing, properly executed spells will call the elevator.
 If there is only one magician present, they can simply call the elevator at will by casting their up or down spell.

+## Features
+Listed explicitly, the final features of this project are the abilities to:
+ - Call an elevator up or down with magic spells consisting of wand gestures and voice incantations
+ - Change the wand gestures during runtime
+ - Change the voice incantations during runtime
+ - Coordinate with fellow magicians to magically call the elevator in an agreed-upon direction

 ## Challenges Encountered
 The encountered challenges can be summarized as legal, hardware, and software challenges and are discussed below.
 These challenges influenced the design of the magic elevator system.